-This course is an introduction to the many facets of architectural studies: the history, theory, and design of buildings, landscapes, and sites.
-We will survey the history of architecture from the earliest human dwellings to the present, and expose students to diverse aspects of architectural theory, while also introducing the basic analytical skills of architectural representation.
-Starting with the earliest forms of human habitation, and ending with issues of contemporary residences, we will study the style, purpose, and historical context of buildings, landscapes, and planning, including questions of climate change.
+(Offered as ARCH 102 and ARHA 158) This course is an introduction to the many facets of architectural studies: the history, theory, and design of buildings, landscapes, and sites.
+We will survey the history of architecture from the earliest human dwellings to the present and expose students to diverse aspects of architectural theory, while also introducing the basic analytical skills of architectural representation.
+Starting with the earliest forms of human habitation and ending with issues of contemporary residences, we will study the style, purpose, and historical context of buildings, landscapes, and planning, including questions of climate change.
 We will conclude by considering the college campus as a place of habitation.
 Students will develop their skills of speaking and writing about architecture, while also learning basic design skills: the sketch, map, plan, elevation, materials study, landscape setting, and site.
-This course meets twice a week, once in seminar format, and once in studio format.
-There are no prerequisites, and design projects are based on effort and realization, not on proficiency.
-Guest architects and theorists will introduce design topics and work with students preparing their drawings and designs.
-This course is supported by the Five College Architectural Studies Mellon Bridging Grant.
+Design projects are based on effort and realization, not on proficiency.
+Two meetings a week, one in seminar format, and one in studio format.

-(Offered as EUST 203 and ARCH 203.)
-Cities, the largest human artifact, have been at the center of Europeans’ relationships with nature, gods, and their own kind since their first appearance.
+(Offered as ARCH 203 and EUST 203) Cities, the largest human artifact, have been at the center of Europeans’ relationships with nature, gods, and their own kind since their first appearance.
 With the advent of capitalist energy, the European city went through radical change.
 The resultant invention, re-invention and growth of major metropolises will be the subject of this course.

 Questions addressed will include: To what extent do those who would “improve” a city take into account the intangible qualities of that city?
 How do the economics of capital compromise with the economics of living?
 How does the body-healthy and unhealthy-interact with the built environment?
 How and why does the imagination create an “invisible city” that rivals the “real” geo-political site?
 Two classes per week.